 Learn more about aluminum powder coating.

 Designers often wonder, “Can you paint mill finish aluminum?”
-Yes, you can paint mill finished aluminum.
+Yes, you can.

 While this type of surface won’t hinder the performance or durability of the paint, it can make it challenging to achieve a perfectly even coat.
 Fortunately, there are a variety of methods that you can use to prep and paint mill finish aluminum effectively.